Snownee/Loquat/docs/spawning-mobs.md

 ## Defining difficulties

-A _Difficulty_ is a manager that determines the amount of mobs to spawn, and scales the mob attributes based on the context.
+The _Difficulty_ is a manager that determines the amount of mobs to spawn, and scales the mob attributes based on the context.

 All difficulties should be located in the `loquat_difficulties` directory in a data pack.